blockprotocol/blockprotocol/libs/@blockprotocol/hook/README.md

     const paragraph = this.renderRoot.querySelector(`#my-hook-paragraph`);
     if (!paragraph || !(paragraph instanceof HTMLParagraphElement)) {
-      throw new Error("No paragraph element for hook service found in element DOM");
+      throw new Error("No paragraph element for hook module found in element DOM");
     }

     void this.hookModule.hook({